efrecon/machinery/README.md

 the supported YAML format.
 Note that instead of `up`, machinery also supports the synonym `start`.

+`machinery` is able to mount local host shares within the virtual machines that runs the virtualbox driver.
+Mounting is performed at each machine start, meaning that from that point of view running `machinery up` with an existing machine as an argument is not equivalent to running `docker-machine start` with the same machine as an argument.

 #### halt

 The command `halt` will bring down one or several machines, which names would